Social Events and Gatherings

 Large Events: Large events may only take place in the College Houses and Park Row must be registered.
-Events and gatherings in these spaces are limited to 75 students.
 Such gatherings may only take place in approved spaces.

-Private Residences: Events in private residences with 30 or more students expected to be in attendance must be registered.
+Private Residences: All events with alcohol in private residences must be registered.

 Event Registration: Event registration forms are available in the Office of Residential Life.
 Forms must be completed and returned to the Residential Life Office by 4:30 pm the Wednesday before the event.
 Forms submitted after this deadline will be considered on a case-by-case basis.

 Event Hosts: All registered events are required to have an Event Host(s) and an Alcohol Host if the event has alcohol (see below for Duties and Obligations Hosts).
 Hosts may face disciplinary action for Alcohol Policy violations that occur at parties they sponsor, and, under certain circumstances, may face criminal or civil proceedings.
 Individuals responsible for organizing or hosting an unregistered event may likewise be held responsible and liable for alcohol-related violations committed by their guests and face additional sanctions for failing to register the event.

 Hosts may call Bowdoin College Security for assistance with any alcohol violations or difficult situations that may arise during an event.

 Alcohol Compliance: All events must comply with Maine state and the policy regarding Alcohol and Other Substances Use and Abuse.
 Events, hosts, and attendees must also comply with Bowdoin’s policies, including Alcohol and Other Substances Use and Abuse.
 No events with alcohol or other drugs are permitted in First-Year residence halls or substance-free spaces.